We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 WordPress will now show a preview of the template.

-To add a shortcode, go ahead and click on the small pencil icon.
+To add a shortcode, click the small pencil icon.

 In the search bar, you need to type in ‘Shortcode’.